Gary Williams (wrestler): 2009–2014

 On October 22, 2009 Williams won the UCW Heavyweight Championship for the first time; defeating Kardinal Sinners partner Trash Canyon at the Halifax Forum.
 Williams lost the belt to Lumberjack Jackson on April 3, 2010.
 Through 2010, Williams competed with many former WWE talents; gaining wins against Marty Jennetty, "Bushwacker" Luke Williams, and Charlie Haas.

 In September, 2010 Williams signed with the upstart Legend City Wrestling based in Newfoundland, Canada; and was reunited with his former longtime wrestling mates.
 Including Mike Hughes, Kurrgan, and Brody Steele.

 On April 28, 2011 Williams would win the UCW Heavyweight Championship a second time; defeating J.P.
 Simms.
 He would drop the belt back to Simms on August 26, 2011.
 In 2011, Williams signed with Championship Wrestling International (CWI) of Ontario, Canada; touring with them August 18 through August 28, 2011 for the Maritime Invasion tour.
 Along with CWI Champion Scott Steiner the CWI roster for this tour featured Hulk Hogan, Sean Waltman (X-Pac), Monty Sopp (Billy Gunn), Road Dog, Mick Foley, "The Highlander" Robbie McAllister and Kevin Nash.
 In Corner Brook, Newfoundland, Williams joined a group named "Mutiny" consisting of "Highlander" Robbie McAllister, Jon Bolen and The Flatliners.

 Williams made his New Breed Wrestling debut on May 19, 2012.
 In the final match of the promotions last event, Williams defeated Chris Cooke to win the NBW Heavyweight Championship.
 The belt was immediately retired.

 On April 20, 2014; Williams announced his retirement from professional wrestling on a full-time basis.
 He continued running his training school, Wildman Academy, training several notable Atlantic Canadian wrestlers, including Maddison Miles, Justin Newhook, and Thad Howett.

 2014–2017

 In 2016 Williams began wrestling again and admitted that his 2014 retirement was "partially" a story line for a WrestleCentre angle.
 Williams also stated that he was not sure at the time if he would be able to continue wrestling due to his injuries but after some time off Williams stepped back into the ring in 2016.

 2017–2025

-Williams is still involved in pro wrestling by making appearances and wrestling the occasional match.
-Williams last match was on February 1st, 2025 in Halifax, Nova Scotia with North Pro Wrestling in a 8 man tag-team match who saw Williams teamed up with Justin Newhook and Matt Connors (Sabotage) and Rudy Lockhart against (NWO) Newfoundland World Order's Dawson James, Dylan Davis, Joey White & Max Power.
-The team of Sabotage, Rudy Lockhart and Williams defeated Nfld World Order via pinfall.
+Williams is still involved in pro wrestling by making appearances and wrestling the occasional matches.
+In 2025 Williams was involved in 3 matches across the province of Nova Scotia, Canada.
+Williams shows no signs of sitting on the side lines in 2026 as he is already taking some bookings.

-Williams is scheduled to wrestle on July 19, 2025 in Springhill, Nova Scotia on SMW Entertainment's Supercard 4 in a 6 man tag-team match teaming up with Sabotage against Lincoln Steen, Max Power and Dawson James.